quic-qrb-ros/quic-qrb-ros.github.io/source/getting_started/environment_setup.rst

    |    QIRP SDK    |  qirp-sdk_<version>.tar.gz | <decompressed_workspace >/target/qcm6490/qirpsdk_artifacts |
    +----------------+----------------------------+------------------------------------------------------------+

-3. Build a standalone QDL by completing the following steps, which are described in `How to build a standalone QDL <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/how_to.html?state=releasecandidate#how-to-build-a-standalone-qdl->`_.
+3. Build a standalone QDL by completing the following steps, which are described in `How to build a standalone QDL <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/how_to.html#how-to-build-a-standalone-qdl->`_.

    - Install dependent packages.
    - Download and compile the Linux flashing tool (QDL).

-4. Force the device to enter EDL mode to enable software flashing with the steps described in `Emergency download (EDL) mode <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/flash_images_unregistered.html?state=releasecandidate#flash_images_unregistered__section_vgg_mly_v1c>`_.
+4. Force the device to enter EDL mode to enable software flashing with the steps described in `Emergency download (EDL) mode <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/flash_images_unregistered.html#flash_images_unregistered__section_vgg_mly_v1c>`_.

 5. Flash the robotics image to the device using the generated QDL.

    .. note::

       The QDL for robotics SDK is generated in a different path.
-      Ensure to use the following command to flash QDL to the device, where <prebuilt_package_extracted_path> indicates the root path of the extracted prebuilt package.
+      Ensure to use the following commands to flash QDL to the device, where ``<prebuilt_package_extracted_path>`` indicates the root path of the extracted prebuilt package.

    .. code-block:: bash